This blog was updated Nevember 10, 2022.

 Mixing oversized holiday light scenes with hundreds of unique displays, the Riverhead Holiday Light Show is Suffolk County’s largest drive-through holiday light show.
 Located in Calverton, the light show is set to music – creating an immersive experience for visitors.

-In a new location in Manhasset this year, LuminoCity is a stunning, interactive light and art show.
-Drawing its inspiration from the lantern festivals the show’s co-founder attended as a child in China, LuminoCity relies on a team of artisans and more than 10,000 LED light bulbs to bring their sculptures to life.
-Attendees will travel through five separate parks, following the adventures of Lumi, the festival’s mascot.
+LuminoCity partners with Nassau County to offer a stunning, interactive light and art show.
+Drawing inspiration from the lantern festivals the show’s co-founder attended as a child in China, LuminoCity relies on a team of artisans and more than 10,000 LED light bulbs to bring their sculptures to life.
+Attendees will travel through Eisenhower Park in East Meadow for an unforgettable holiday experience.

 New York City